Tong-Chen/tong-chen.github.com/_posts/2014-08-19-GSEA-usages.md

 #### Run gsea

-Below steps borrowed from [http://www.baderlab.org/Software/EnrichmentMap/Tutorial](http://www.baderlab.org/Software/EnrichmentMap/Tutorial).
-They also have test data in their web sites.
-Please down if you want to run following this tutorial.
+Below steps are borrowed from [http://www.baderlab.org/Software/EnrichmentMap/Tutorial](http://www.baderlab.org/Software/EnrichmentMap/Tutorial).
+There is also `sample data` in their web sites for testing this tutorial.

-* GO to GSEA website - http://www.broadinstitute.org/gsea/
+* GO to GSEA website - [http://www.broadinstitute.org/gsea/](http://www.broadinstitute.org/gsea/).
 * Click on [Downloads](http://www.broadinstitute.org/gsea/downloads.jsp) in the page header.
     * From the *javaGSEA Desktop Application* right click on Launch with 1 Gb memory.
     * Click on "Save Target as…" and save shortcut to your desktop or your folder of choice so you can launch GSEA for your analysis without having to navigate to it through your web browser.